-Bentley Wood High School is fully committed to safeguarding and promoting the welfare of all of it's pupils.
+Bentley Wood High School is fully committed to safeguarding and promoting the welfare of all of its pupils.
 As a school we reognise that safeguarding against radicalisation is no different from safeguarding against any other vulnerability.
+This Policy applies to all Governors, staff, volunteers and students.